4.2.1. Control over internal taxes

 International taxation

-Throughout 2022, the National Office of International Taxation (ONFI) has contributed, through the development of its important functions, to the general objectives of promoting voluntary compliance and combating international tax fraud and avoidance.
-The Office's activity has materialized both in inspection actions, completing 303 actions, and in the relevant assistance of its officials to working groups in international organizations, fundamental in matters of international taxation, as well as participation in planning and coordination functions. of the inspection action.
+Throughout 2022, the National International Tax Office (ONFI) has contributed, through the development of its important functions, to the general objectives of promoting voluntary compliance and combating international tax fraud and avoidance.
+The Office's activity has materialized both in actual inspection actions, completing 303 actions, and in the significant assistance of its officials to working groups in international organizations, essential in matters of international taxation, as well as participation in functions of planning and coordination of inspection actions.

-The aforementioned inspection actions include support and collaboration in inspection procedures, the instruction of prior agreements for the valuation of related-party transactions (APA) and the negotiation in mutual agreement procedures regarding direct taxation.
+The aforementioned inspection actions include support and collaboration in inspection procedures, the instruction of prior agreements for the valuation of related-party transactions (APA) and negotiation in mutual agreement procedures in matters of direct taxation.

-In relation to APAs (prior agreements for the valuation of related-party transactions), the ONFI's actions seek, through these prior agreements on transfer pricing, to reduce litigation and improve the legal security of the taxpayer, guaranteeing appropriate collection. with what is required by law.
-In 2022, ONFI has participated in the management of 214 APA files, 43 having been finalized, of which 28 were approved, 6 were rejected and in 9 cases the applicants withdrew.
-The APAs estimated in 2022 have made it possible to guarantee tax bases (generally, in the following four years) for an estimated value greater than 2,712 million euros.
+In relation to the APAs (advance agreements for the valuation of related-party transactions), the ONFI's actions, through these advance agreements on transfer pricing, seek to reduce litigation and improve the taxpayer's legal certainty, guaranteeing collection in accordance with the requirements of the law.
+In 2022, the ONFI participated in the management of 214 APA files, having finalized 43, of which 28 were approved, 6 rejected and in 9 cases the applicants withdrew.
+The APAs estimated for 2022 have made it possible to guarantee tax bases (generally, in the following four years) for an estimated value of more than 2,712 million euros.

-Likewise, last year 2022, ONFI participated in 638 mutual agreement procedures regarding direct taxation, a figure that has increased significantly in recent years: 371 in 2019, 434 in 2020 and 576 in 2021.
-The ONFI's actions in these procedures seek to eliminate the double economic taxation generated in inspection actions and, simultaneously, to adequately defend the tax bases that must be taxed in Spain, both in regularizations with cross-border scope carried out by the Spanish Administration, as in those carried out by the administrations of other countries.
-Of these total procedures, 143 were completed in 2022, compared to 142 in 2021 and 106 in 2020.
+Likewise, last year 2022, the ONFI participated in 638 mutual agreement procedures in direct taxation matters, a figure that has increased significantly in recent years: 371 in 2019, 434 in 2020 and 576 in 2021.
+In these procedures, the ONFI's actions aim to eliminate the economic double taxation generated by inspection actions and, at the same time, adequately defend the tax bases that must be taxed in Spain, both in regularizations with a cross-border scope carried out by the Spanish Administration, as well as those carried out by the administrations of other countries.
+Of this total number of procedures, 143 were completed in 2022, compared to 142 in 2021 and 106 in 2020.
 The tax bases affected by the mutual agreement procedures completed in 2022 amounted to almost 1,004 million euros, this figure being 721 million in 2021.

 Manager control over internal taxes

-Management control is carried out by the Tax Management bodies; by the Tax Assistance and Services Unit with respect to the taxpayers assigned to the Central Delegation of Large Taxpayers (DCGC) and by the Large Business Management Units, dependent on the Financial and Tax Inspection area, with respect to the taxpayers about whom exercise their powers (among others, those over which the DCGC does not exercise its powers but whose volume of operations exceeds the figure of 6.01 million euros during the immediately preceding calendar year.
+Management control is carried out by the Tax Management bodies; by the Tax Assistance and Services Department with respect to taxpayers assigned to the Central Delegation for Large Taxpayers (DCGC) and by the Large Business Management Units, dependent on the Financial and Tax Inspection area, with respect to taxpayers over whom their powers are exercised (among others, those over whom the DCGC does not exercise its powers but whose volume of operations exceeds the figure of 6.01 million euros during the immediately preceding calendar year).

 Personal Income Tax

-The management control actions on this tax completed in 2022, regardless of the start year and the reference campaign, have been 792,992, 7.1% more than in 2021.
+The number of administrative control actions on this tax completed in 2022, regardless of the start year and the reference campaign, was 792,992, 7.1% more than in 2021.

 In addition, and within the framework of this tax, 197,842 settlements have been made for withholding control, 1.1% less than in 2021.